r0j3r/serviceman/README.md

     - monitor and restart long running processes in a flexible way. restarting crashed daemons are throttled and stopped if needed
     - it is small and modular
-    - can be made robust against buggy system libraries
+    - can be made robust against buggy system library updates
     - computes process start time from cron style time specs precisely. this allows the cpu to idle longer